kardiachain/token-assets/README.md

 ## Prerequisites
 1. The token contract source code **must be verified** on the KardiaChain Explorer.
-2. Folk this Github repository.
+2. Fork this Github repository.
 3. Create a folder inside **token** folder with the name of Token Contract Address as checksum format `token/<token_address_checksum>`
 Example: `token/0xAF984E23EAA3E7967F3C5E007fbe397D8566D23d`